 In many cases these purchases were on credit rather than cash, taken as advance on future pay.
-Miners would receive a pay stub that showed a negative balance after deducting rent, food, and clothing.
-Rather than earn a living, they dug their way deeper into debt to their employer.
+With wages insufficient to cover expenses for food, rent, and clothing, miners received pay stubs that showed increasing negative balances.
+Rather than earn a living, they mounted increasing debt to their employer.

-In the Poconos, miners were permitted to stay in the house you rented only as long as some resident worked in the mine.
-When a miner died, his body was laid in front of his rented home as a signal to his family: They had three days to send someone else into the mine (often a son, as little as eight years old) or they would be evicted.
-Company men would literally move all of the family’s possessions to the curb, carry out any living persons who would not leave, and lock the doors.
+In the Poconos, miners were permitted to stay in their rented homes only as long as they worked in the mine.
+When a miner died, his body was laid on the transom of his house as a signal to his family: They had three days to send someone else into the mine (often a son, as young as eight) or they would be evicted.
+Company men would carry all of the family’s possessions to the curb, carry out any living persons who would not leave, and lock the doors.

-While company towns met scorn from lawmakers, and faced occasional legal challenges, they mostly disappeared in the 1920s not because of any regulation but thanks to economic circumstance.
-As the American economy evolved, and particularly as private transportation became more affordable and accessible, workers began to regard company towns, rightly, as demeaning.
+While company towns met scorn from lawmakers and faced occasional legal challenges, they mostly disappeared in the 1920s not because of any regulation but thanks to economic circumstances.
+As the American economy evolved, and private transportation became more affordable and accessible, workers finally had alternative options.
 Thanks to public investment in amenities like schools, roads, libraries, and hospitals, American workers were economically freed from the chains of their employers.

 One Nation, Under Banks

 Should you want or need to withdraw those funds before the minimum age, say to pay off crippling credit card debt, start a business, or buy a home, federal law imposes a hefty fee on top of your tax burden.
 Retirement accounts, incidentally, have averaged four percent interest for the last decade or so.
-To be fair, there is some provision for buying a home–each American can tap his or her retirement for a total of $10,000, once in a lifetime, provided he or she is purchasing a first home.
+To be fair, there is some provision for buying a home—each American can tap his or her retirement for a total of $10,000, once per lifetime, provided they are purchasing their first home.

 You read that right: Ten thousand dollars.
-If you are an American making the median income (roughly $44,000 a year) and putting away the recommended 15 percent into a retirement account, you’ll accumulate that much in about 14 months.
-Everything else you’ve put away in your career is off limits, and can’t be used to build equity or start a business.
+If you are an American earning the median income (roughly $44,000 a year) and putting the recommended 15 percent into a retirement account, you’ll accumulate that much in about 14 months.
+Everything else you’ve put away in your career is off-limits, and can’t be used to build equity or start a business.